 Wet Ingredients (not in photo)

 Canola oil: this helps as part of the binding agent for the granola.
-Use vegetable if you prefer.
+Use vegetable oil if you prefer.
 I tend not to use olive oil in my granola due to its stronger flavour.

 Vanilla extract: I find that this just helps to elevate the flavour of the granola.
 You can use vanilla bean paste if you prefer.
 Experiment with different extract flavours to suit your tastebuds.